Flights cancelled, work suspended as typhoon Koinu grinds towards Taiwan

 Hong Kong's Weather Observatory said Koinu will enter within 800 km (500 miles) of the financial hub on Wednesday afternoon.
 The observatory will issue the lowest typhoon signal, 1, on Wednesday night.

-(Reporting by Ben Blanchard; Additional reporting by Farah Master in Hong Kong; Editing by Simon Cameron-Moore)
+(Reporting by Fabian Hamacher and Carlos Garcia; Writing by Ben Blanchard; Additional reporting by Farah Master in Hong Kong; Editing by Simon Cameron-Moore and Edwina Gibbs)

 ((ben.blanchard@thomsonreuters.com;))